-Initially, Amex’s aimed to target everyone but when the competition surged, they decided to mainly focus on the profitable customers.
+Initially, Amex’s aimed to target everyone but when the competition surged, they decided to mainly focus on profitable customers.
 This helped them create more meaningful relationships with the people who already like Amex.
-This essentially created generational brand loyalty in the long-term.
+This essentially created generational brand loyalty in the long term.

 When the concept of credit rewards became famous, Amex started to target people who were good at accumulating points.
 They launched their Rewards Gold Card in 1994 with better rewards but a higher annual fee.
 Amex’s selective targeting helped them make certain groups of people loyal to the point where all the transactions were made through Amex channels.

-Amex’s content marketing strategy revolves around understanding their community and their ability to adapt to their audience.
+Amex’s content marketing strategy revolves around understanding its community and its ability to adapt to its audience.
 The company has a mission that focuses on creating content for highlighted customers so they can keep making a deeper connection with them.
 This ultimately leads them to tell stories that those people want to read and feel.

 This has helped Amex develop one of the most loyal customer bases in the industry.
 This is true to the point that according to a study conducted by Amex, 81% of Americans say that companies are either meeting or exceeding their expectations, including Amex.